natallzl/data310/Feb26Response.md

 **Which feature appears to be the most significant predictor in the above cases?**

 It's a little hard to tell which feature is the most significant predictor, but for the ten most accurate predictions and ten over-predictions, it appears that number of bedrooms is the most significant predictor.
 For the under-predictions, it appears that square footage may be the most significant predictor, but that is more difficult to determine.
 As briefly mentioned last class, we could also look at location.
-I looked at homes in San Diego, so I suspect location (ie oceanfront or not) may be a significant predictor for home price in this city.
+I looked at homes in San Diego, so I suspect location (ie oceanfront or not) is a significant predictor for home price in this city.

 **Code:** [Feb26Response.py](https://github.com/natallzl/data310/blob/main/Feb26Response.py)